kuzzleio/sdk-csharp/doc/1/controllers/server/get-config/index.md

 ## Return

-Return server configuration as a `JObject`.
+Returns server configuration as a `JObject`.

 ## Usage